caramelmelmel/markdown-cv/index.md

 **Hackathon wins**
 `June 2020`<br/>
 MIT Lebanon Challenge. <br/>
-Came up and designed and developed the web user interface for foreign investors and sellers to sell their goods to foreign investors.
+Designed and developed the web user interface for foreign investors and sellers to sell their goods to foreign investors.
 Attained second place for the hackathon.

 `February 2021` <br/>